improve-ai/swift-ranker/README.md

      public func score<T, U>(items: [T], context: U?) throws -> [Double] where T: Encodable, U:
 }

-/**
+**
  Tracks items and rewards for training updated scoring models.
-When an item becomes causal, pass it to the track() function.
-By default, the last rewardId is cached for each model and does not need to be passed explicitly to addReward(reward) assuming that the reward is for the last tracked item.
+When an item becomes causal, pass it to the `track()` function, which will return a `rewardId`.
+Explicitly use the `rewardId` to track future rewards associated with that item.
+Items can also implement the Rewardable protocol to automatically manage rewardIds and allow item.addReward(reward) to be called later.
  */
 public struct RewardTracker {

-    /// Create an instance.
-    ///
+    /**
+    Initializes a new instance of `RewardTracker`.

-    /// - Parameters:
+    - Parameters:
-    ///   - modelName: Name of the model such as "songs" or "discounts"
+      - modelName: The model's name, such as "songs" or "discounts".
-    ///   - trackUrl: The track endpoint URL that all tracked data will be sent to.
+      - trackUrl: The tracking endpoint URL to which all tracked data will be sent.
-    ///   - trackApiKey: track endpoint API key (if applicable); Can be nil.
+      - trackApiKey: The tracking endpoint API key (if applicable); Can be nil.
+    */
-    ///   - cacheRewardId: Determines if the track methods should cache the rewardId to be used in future calls to addReward(reward) public init(modelName: String, trackUrl: URL, trackApiKey: String? = nil, cacheRewardId: Bool = true)
+    public init(modelName: String, trackUrl: URL, trackApiKey: String? = nil)

+    /**
-    /// Tracks the item selected from candidates and a random sample from the remaining items.
+    Tracks the item selected from candidates and a random sample from the remaining items.

-    ///
-    /// - Parameters:
+    - Parameters:
-    ///   - item: Any JSON encodable object chosen as best from candidates.
+      - item: The item that is interacted with.
+If item conforms to Rewardable the `rewardId` and this `RewardTracker` will be set on it so that `item.addReward(reward)` can be called later.
-    ///   - candidates: Collection of items from which best is chosen.
+      - candidates: The collection of items from which the best is chosen.
-    ///   - context: Extra context info that was used with each of the item to get its score.
+      - context: Extra context information that was used with each of the item to get its score.
+    - Returns: `rewardId` of this track request.
+    */
-    /// - Returns: rewardId of this track request. public func track<T : Equatable>(item: T?, candidates: [T?], context: Any? = nil) -> String
+    public func track<T : Equatable>(item: T?, candidates: [T?], context: Any? = nil) -> String

+    /**
-    /// Tracks the item selected and a specific sample.
+    Tracks the item selected and a specific sample candidate.

-    ///
-    /// - Parameters:
+    - Parameters:
-    ///   - item: The selected item.
+      - item: The item that is interacted with.
+If item conforms to Rewardable the `rewardId` and this `RewardTracker` will be set on it so that `item.addReward(reward)` can be called later.
-    ///   - sample: A random sample from the candidates.
+      - sample: A random sample from the candidates.
-    ///   - numCandidates: Total number of candidates, including the selected item.
+      - numCandidates: The total number of candidates, including the selected item.
-    ///   - context: Extra context info that was used with each of the item to get its score.
+      - context: Extra context information that was used with each of the item to get its score.
+    - Returns: `rewardId` of this track request.
+    */
-    /// - Returns: rewardId of this track equest public func track(item: Any?, sample: Any?, numCandidates: Int, context: Any? = nil) -> String
+    public func track(item: Any?, sample: Any?, numCandidates: Int, context: Any? = nil) -> String

+    /**
-    /// Add reward for the provided rewardId
+    Adds a reward for the provided `rewardId`.

-    ///
-    /// - Parameters:
+    - Parameters:
-    ///   - reward: The reward to add.
+      - reward: The reward to add.
 Must not be NaN or Infinite.
-    ///   - rewardId: The id that was returned from the track() methods.
-If nil, will use the cached rewardId for this modelName, if any public func addReward(_ reward: Double, rewardId: String? = nil)
+      - rewardId: The id that was returned from the `track()` methods.
+If nil, it will use the cached `rewardId` for this modelName, if any.

-    /// Clears any cached rewardId for this modelName public func clearCachedRewardId()
+    */
+    public func addReward(_ reward: Double, rewardId: String) }

+/**
+ Items that conform to `Rewardable` can be used with the `RewardTracker.track()` method.
+The `RewardTracker` will associate a `rewardId` with the `Rewardable` item and store a reference to itself in the item's `rewardTracker` property.

+ This design allows for later rewarding of the `Rewardable` item through its `addReward(_:)` method.
+Rewards can be added only if the item was previously tracked by a `RewardTracker`.

+ Properties:
+ - `rewardId`: A `String` that identifies the reward, which gets set when the item is tracked.
+It can be `nil` if the item hasn't been tracked yet.
+ - `rewardTracker`: A reference to the `RewardTracker` that tracked the item.
+It can be `nil` if the item hasn't been tracked yet.
+ */
+public protocol Rewardable {
+    var rewardId: String? { get set }
+    var rewardTracker: RewardTracker? { get set }

+    /**
+    Adds a reward for the `Rewardable` item.
+This method should be called only if the item was previously tracked by a `RewardTracker`.

+    If called on an untracked item, it will print an error and not add the reward.

+    - Parameter reward: A `Double` representing the value of the reward to be added.
+    */
+    mutating func addReward(_ reward: Double)
 }

 ```

 ## Usage